nginx/agent-changelog/README.md

 2. Install the required dependencies: `pip install -r requirements.txt`

 ## Usage
+Run this script within a GitHub Actions workflow to generate a changelog.

+Make sure to define the GitHub token as an environment variable.

 To run the script, use the following command:

 `python agent.py`